navsam9/Snake-Game/README.md

 Eating an apple increments the snake length.
 Eating a rotten apple decrements the snake length.
 Eating a potion increases snake length by 3.
 Eating poison ends the game.

-Any time an item is eaten, new items appear with a given probability.
+Any time an item is eaten, the snake's speed is slightly increased and new items appear with a given probability.
 Apple appears with probability 1, rotten apple with probability 1/3, poison with probability 1/5 and potion with probability 1/7.